 Student password recovery must be via clicking a link to recover their password that sends them details via their registered email.
-Passwords must not be able to be changed without the student logging into the account.
+Passwords must not be able to be changed without the student logging into the account or providing the answer to a secret question if they have lost email access.